godefroi/hc-tech-assessment/README.md

 This repository holds my submission for the Health Catalyst tech assessment.
 It consists of a Visual Studio solution with two projects, as well as a PowerShell module.

 ## PeopleSearch
 The PeopleSearch project is an ASP.NET Core 3.1 web api project with a single controller.
 This controller provides several routes that allow a called to search for, retrieve, create, and update people in the database.
 The database is a SQLite database with a single table, `People`, that contains sample data for the purpose of testing the application.
+Each API call to the service is delayed by 65ms using an `ActionFilter` in order to simulate the average amount of latency on AT&T's network according to the BroadbandNow 2020 survey.
+This delay is configurable in the `appsettings.json` file, and if the configuration value is not present, the application defaults to no delay.

 ### Sample Data